Gabriel2409/shell-tuto/README.md

 - `find /path/to/dir -name filename`: finds a file in a dir (only one - before name)
 - `locate` can also be used but you might need to update db: `updatedb`

+## Networking

+Lest look at www.google.com:

+- `.` is the root
+- `.com` is the top level domain name
+- `google` is the domain name assigned to google
+- `www` is the subdomain

+- /etc/hosts: contains local name mapping (ex: `127.0.0.1 localhost`)
+- /etc/resolv.conf contains options such as
+  - `search mydomain.com` (can add mydomain.com to names when doing a request)
+  - `nameserver 8.8.8.8` (address of a dns server)
+- /etc/nsswitch.conf : contains among others the hosts which specify in which to resolve name lookup (for ex: `hosts dns files` checks dns before /etc/hosts)

+- check if you can resolve hostname to ip with `nslookup <name>` (nslookup reaches out to the dns server)

+- see the interfaces: `ip link`
+- bring interface up: `ip link set <interface> up`
+- `ip addr`: see ip addresses associated to these interfaces
+- we can connect several machines to a switch so that they can communicate: `ip addr add <machine-ip> dev <interface>`, for ex `ip addr add 192.168.1.10/24 dev eth0`
+- see the internal routing table with `route` or `ip route`
+- `ip route add 192.168.2.0/24 via 192.168.1.1` indicates that network 192.168.2.0/24 can be reached via 192.168.1.1.
+In practice it means we added a router.
+  In the first network, the router has an ip of 192.168.1.1 and in the second 192.168.2.1
+- add the router ip as default gateway: `ip route add default via 192.168.1.1`
+  Note: changes with ip route add only last until system restart.
+To make them permanent, modify /etc/network/interfaces file

+- trouble shoot network connectivity with `traceroute <ip>`

 ## Security

 - `id`: prints user and group info for user